This blog may contain affiliate links. Read our disclosure policy for more info.

 The most famous stretch of highway in Patagonia is Ruta 40.
 This massive highway stretches all the way from Cabo Virgenes in the south to the border of Bolivia in the north.
 But, it’s the section of highway through Patagonia that’s the gateway to so many amazing places to visit in the region.

-Along Ruta 40 there’s plenty to see just from the road, however, the highway also connects you to famous places such as Bariloche, El Calafate, El Chalten as well as a huge range of national parks, rivers, and the Andes Mountain Range.
+Along Ruta 40 there’s plenty to see just from the road, however, the highway also connects you to famous places such as Bariloche, El Calafate, and El Chalten as well as a huge range of national parks, rivers, and the Andes Mountain Range.

 It’s a common route for hitchhikers, bike riders, and road trippers alike and has become a tourist attraction in itself.
 One of the things I liked to do on Ruta 40 was to stop at the most remote places and roadhouses we could find.
 It always makes for an interesting coffee and it’s cool to see how these people live.